omn1vor/java-friday-challenges-shapes/README.md

 # Shapes (a Java Friday Challenge project)
-A program that determines if several shapes form single new shape or not.
+A program that checks if a complex shape made up of simple shapes presents a single-connected shape.

 Java Challenge 22
 Write a Java program that accepts input of simple shapes in a human readable text file, including rectangles, squares and circles.
 The program should check if a complex shape made up of these simple shapes presents a single-connected shape and, if yes, calculate its area and perimeter.